 *🍇Cherry Plums (P. cerasifera) - Non-native volunteer with each tree having slightly different flavor and overall quality.
 Some with deep purple/red leaves and some with green leaves.
 Fruit small, but abundant.
 Some specimens tend to bear biannually.

-*Un-named Cherry Plum (P. cerasifera) - Name worthy selection found along a roadside, this specimen has heavy production (every year) of small, dense/meaty, good flavored plums that are great for fresh eating even before fully ripe which gives them a longer season of harvest for fresh eating.
-I've gotten a handful of cuttings to root and will be planting at least one for myself and sharing some as well as saving one for stool propagation for further sharing.
+*Johann's Select Cherry Plum (P. cerasifera) - Name worthy selection found along a roadside, this specimen has heavy production (every year) of small, dense/meaty, good flavored plums that are great for fresh eating even before fully ripe which gives them a longer season of harvest for fresh eating.
+I've rooted cuttings, planting one for myself and have shared with a couple others for further evaluation.